andrew/ultimate-awesome/README.md

 - [awesome-table-structure-recognition](https://github.com/Tan-Junwen/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
 Including models, papers, datasets and codes.
 Continuously updating.
 - [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
-- [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-ai-model-routing](https://github.com/not-diamond/awesome-ai-model-routing) - A curated list of awesome approaches to AI model routing.
 - [Awesome-Role-Play-Papers](https://github.com/nuochenpku/Awesome-Role-Play-Papers) - Awesome papers for role-playing with language models.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.